Diploma in Technology Management and Entrepreneurship

-Students must complete three of these six Core Courses.
+Students must complete a minimum of three Core Courses.

 The Dr. J. Herbert Smith Centre has a list of pre-approved electives that relate to the mission of the program.
 Courses may be chosen to reflect the interests of the student, subject to approval by the Chair.
 TME program electives offered include:

 TME 2001 Creativity, Innovation and Value Creation

 TME3346 Marketing of Technological Goods and Services

 TME3386 Special Topics in Technology Management and Entrepreneurship

 TME3396 Special Topics in Technology Management and Entrepreneurship

 TME3913 Experiential Learning - Technology Management and Entrepreneurship

 TME 4025 Product Design and Development